eclipsesource/generator-tabris-js/app/templates-3.x/_README.md

 <% if (ide_type === 'vsc') { %>With the [Mocha Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter) extensions individual tests can be triggered and monitored directly in Visual Studio Code.

-<% } %>This project also includes a TSLint configuration that helps preventing common mistakes in your code.
-Most IDEs can display TSLint-based hints directly in the editor, but you can also run the tool explicitly via:
+<% } %>This project also includes a ESLint configuration that helps preventing common mistakes in your code.
+Most IDEs can display ESLint-based hints directly in the editor, but you can also run the tool explicitly via:

 ```
 npm run lint
 ```
 <% } else { %>
-This project includes a <%- proj_type === 'ts' ?
-'TSLint' : 'ESLint' %> configuration that helps preventing common mistakes in your code.
-Most IDEs can display <%- proj_type === 'ts' ?
-'TSLint' : 'ESLint' %>-based hints directly in the editor, but you can also run the tool explicitly via:
+This project includes a ESLint configuration that helps preventing common mistakes in your code.
+Most IDEs can display ESLint-based hints directly in the editor, but you can also run the tool explicitly via:

 ```
 npm test